 - Excitement and playfulness with a live in pet sitter – Your puppy has boundless energy and playfulness when they’re young.
 It means that they’re constantly jumping around and playing with the objects around them.
 They may display it through nipping at your feet or gnawing at objects or toys.

 - Live in dog sitter can focus on your pet – Live in sitters are great for puppies.
 It means the puppy can remain a space they are still training and learning to live in a home.

 - Free dog sitting – With the costs of pet care rising, free dog sitting through a managed housesitting and pet sitting website is increasingly popular.

 Advantage of dog sitters puppy sitting when the owner is away

-Puppy sitter training
+Dog sitters check list – Puppy sitter training

 - Teach your puppy to stop biting – Top of your dog sitting check list is to stop the puppy from biting.
 If you don’t teach your puppy to stop, the playful nipping can become a habit as it grows older.
 It can even turn into aggressive behavior before you know it, endangering you and others in the house.
 Your puppy may continue biting when it feels like the people around it aren’t paying attention.
 It can lead to biting becoming the default behavior when it’s throwing temper tantrums too.

 - How to stop puppy biting fast with effective methods – Playtime is an ideal time where you can teach your puppy that biting is not a good habit.
 It’s ideal to do it during this time because your puppy is more energetic and likely to try to bite you during playtime.
 When your pup tries to bite you during playtime, tell it to stop and move away.
 You can also stop playing with your puppy or entertaining it when it bites you.

 - Substitute your hands and feet for a toy that your puppy can chew on – Give them the toy when they want to bite you.
 It will lead them to learn that only certain things are acceptable for them to use their teeth on.
 When your puppy has the opportunity to play and interact with other puppies and dogs, it will gradually learn that rough behavior like biting and jumping is acceptable only with other puppies and not with humans.

 Trying a time-out exercise whenever your puppy gets aggressive or tries to bite is an effective method when all else fails.
 It lets your puppy understand that specific behavior can’t be condoned.